gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-11/index.md

 - Simplify permutations In the `redis` module.
 As the resource names change within the module, this is a backwards incompatible change.

-This release is backwards incompatible and to update an existing Redis cluster, use `terraform state mv &lt;old_address&gt; &lt;new_address&gt;` to ensure that your cluster isn't deleted when you run `terraform apply`.
+This release is backwards incompatible and to update an existing Redis cluster, use `terraform state mv &lt;old_address&gt; &lt;new_address&gt;` to ensure that your cluster isn&apos;t deleted when you run `terraform apply`.

 Depending on your configuration, your current resource name is one of
 - `redis_with_snapshotting_without_auth_token_without_cluster_mode`